Photo: The Secret Bureau of Art + Design

 \\

-Jenna Pollack (she/her/hers) is a collaborative dance professional, community researcher, cultural organizer, educator, arts worker, and emerging urban planner.
-She specializes in cultural planning and progressive community economic development, and is committed to the integration of cultural, communal, and civic infrastructure.
+Jenna Pollack (she/her), MUPP, MA is a community-engaged researcher, dance professional, cultural organizer, urban planner, and educator.
+She specializes in cultural planning and progressive community economic development, and is committed to the post-capitalist integration of cultural, communal, and civic infrastructure.

 From 2017 - 2021 Jenna was an Assistant Professor of Dance at the Boston Conservatory at Berklee and a Visiting Lecturer at Salem State University.
 She was also an Adjunct for the Boston Ballet Trainees, Northern Essex Community College, and Dean College.
 She has worked as a dance educator for Lincoln Center Education, The New York City Department of Education, Together in Dance, Chinese Children’s Musical Theater Shenzhen, and the Arusha Arts Initiative in East Africa.
 From 2013 - 2022 she was on the Staff and U.S. Board of Directors for Springboard Danse Montréal.